MusapKahraman/KitchenAssistant/docs/README.md

 This app is being developed according to a [technical specification](Capstone_Stage1.pdf) which is written in the first stage of the capstone project.
 The document includes UI mocks and a technical breakdown of components.

+## Description

+Kitchen Assistant helps you track your food, prepare a meal plan and create a shopping list.
+In addition to that, you can either select recipes from the public database or add your own and see how much people like it.

 ![thumbnail](https://raw.githubusercontent.com/MusapKahraman/KitchenAssistant/master/docs/Screenshot_login.png)

 ## Getting Started